Athleity/QuantumLoom/README.md

 ## 🚀 Quick Start

-Here's a simple example of a experiment designed with Eka.
+Here's a simple example of an experiment designed with Eka.
 Have a look to the [documentation]() for more information on the available features.

 ```python